Uzebox/uzebox/kernel/videoMode74/M74_Manual.rst

 The tile descriptors define 32 tile rows spanning 256 logical scanlines.
-They contain the mode to use for rendering the row, pointers for tile data, mode specific configuration and VRAM start pointers (Tile index source addresses).
+They contain the mode to use for rendering the row, selectors for tile data, and mode specific configuration.

 They may be located either in RAM or ROM, usually for memory efficiency, the latter may be used.
-In this case the VRAM start pointers may still be located in RAM to make certain scrolling algorithms possible.

 The width of the display lines may be configured between 24 and 18 tiles (24, 22, 20 and 18 tile options).
 Note that if 24 tiles width is configured, the